 God the Son

-We believe that Jesus Christ in the flesh was fully God and fully man, that He was born of a virgin and that He lived a sinless life.
+The Son of God has existed from eternity past and became incarnate in the person of Jesus of Nazareth.
+Jesus, who is the Christ, the preexistent Son of God, in the flesh is fully God and fully man.
+Jesus was born of a virgin and lived a sinless life.
 He taught and worked mighty works, wonders and signs as recorded in the four Gospels.
-He was crucified, died as a penalty for our sins, and was later raised from the dead, bodily, on the third day.
+He was crucified, died as a propitiation for our sins, and was later raised from the dead, bodily, on the third day.
 Later, He ascended to the Father’s right hand where He is head of the church and intercedes for believers.
 He will come again personally, bodily, and visibly to this earth (Matt.
-16:27; Rom.
+16:27; Acts 1:11; Rom.
 8:34; 1 Cor.
 15:3-8; Heb.
-1:2, 4:15).
+1:2, 2:17, 4:15).

 God the Holy Spirit

-We believe that the Holy Spirit is God, and possesses all the divine attributes.
+The Holy Spirit is God and possesses all the divine attributes.
 He exists to bring glory to the Father and the Son.
 He convicts the world of sin, indwells all believers, and baptizes and seals them at the moment of salvation.
 He uniquely endows each believer with gifts for the building up of the body.
 He guides believers in understanding and applying the Scriptures and empowers them to lead a life of Christ-like character (Jn.
 16:7-15; Rom.
 8:9; 1 Cor.
 12:13; Eph.
 4:30; Gal.
 5:22-23).

 God, from eternity, decrees or permits all things that come to pass, and perpetually upholds, directs, and governs all creatures and all events; yet He is not the author or approver of sin nor does He destroy the free will and responsibility of intelligent creatures (Prv.
 16:33; Isa.
 46:9-11; Col. 1:17; Heb.
 1:3; Jas.
 1:13-15).

-Man is the special creation of God, made in His own image.
-He created them male and female as the crowning work of His creation.
-The gift of gender is thus part of the goodness of God’s creation.
+Man is the special creation of God, made in God’s own image.
+God created them male and female as the crowning work of His creation.
 In the beginning man was innocent of sin and was endowed by his Creator with freedom of choice.
-The sacredness of human personality is evident in that God created man in His own image; therefore, every person of every race possesses full dignity and is worthy of respect and Christian love (Gen. 1:26-30).
+The sacredness of human personality is evident in that God created man in His own image; therefore, every person of every ethnicity possesses full dignity and is worthy of respect and Christian love (Gen. 1:26-30).

 Baptism is an ordinance of the Lord Jesus, obligatory upon every believer, wherein he is immersed in water in the name of the Father, and of the Son and of the Holy Spirit, as a sign of his fellowship with the death and resurrection of Christ, of remission of sins, and of giving himself up to God, to live and walk in newness of life.
 It is prerequisite to church membership.